-But it is good to recognize that creating a dedicated study space at home for your kids has a ton of benefits.
-In fact, I already did a ton of research about it last year (data nerd that I am) when I finally ditched our own kitchen table textbook-takeover and got my two daughters some teen-appropriate desks in their small shared room.
+Creating a dedicated study space at home for your kids has real benefits.
+In fact, I did loads of research about it even before the pandemic (data nerd that I am) when I finally ditched our own kitchen table textbook-takeover and got my two daughters some teen-appropriate desks in their small shared room.

 Giving kids their own study space helps kids actually focus better, keeps them organized (one less stress for us!), encourages independence, and even staves off arguments about space.
 Ask me how I know.

-I’ve even read that it helps kids stay put longer, and with schoolwork on the line, clearly that’s a huge benefit.
+I’ve even read that when kids have their own study space, it helps them stay put longer, and whether they’re plowing through handwriting help or applying to colleges (eep!) clearly that’s a huge benefit.

 1. Before you buy anything, list out your child’s academic needs

 First of all, you want to make a list of what your kids really need in a study space, based on their grade level, their curriculum, and their school activities and expectations.
-If they’ll be doing distance learning or an at-home / in-school hybrid like millions of kids, check your school’s curriculum so you can get a sense of their academic load.
+In fact, check your school’s curriculum with this in mind, so you can get a sense of their academic load and upcoming projects and areas of study.
 (Homeschoolers, you’re in control here.)

-Will your child be coding, designing, or editing so that a larger monitor is preferable to a laptop?
-Is a printer something they use?
+Will your child be coding, designing, or editing so that a desktop that accommodates a larger monitor is important?
+Is a computer printer something they use?
 Will they be practicing handwriting on actual paper?
 Printing out worksheets?
 Getting creative with construction paper and craft supplies?
-Sitting back and listening to story time?
-Using scientific calculators, compasses, and other devices for advanced learning?
-Reading a ton of actual books — or using e-readers?
+Using scientific calculators, compasses, and other devices for advanced math and science?
+Reading a ton of actual books — or will they be using Kindles, tablets, or other e-readers?

-If you first establish what kids need their at-home study space for, it helps you narrow down your choices and makes the entire searching process so much easier.
+If you first establish what kids need their at-home study space for, it helps you narrow down your furniture and accessory choices and makes the entire searching process so much easier.

 (It also ensures that they’ll have what they need so they’re not all up in your space, borrowing your stuff…or back at the kitchen table.)